 Grocery shopping for a family can be both hard work and full of pressure.
-How do I find the balance between healthy food for my kids and frugal food for my wallet?
+How do you find the balance between healthy food for your kids and frugal food for your wallet?
 LaVonne Long from Long Wait For Isabella is joining us today to share how she and her family live organic and frugal.

-With the popularity of TLC’s new television show Extreme Couponing, my husband and I have been having conversations about how we used to coupon and stockpile.
+When TLC’s television show Extreme Couponing became popular, my husband and I started talking about how we used to coupon and stockpile.

 When we first had our daughter and I became a stay-at-home mommy, I got involved in couponing.
 I joined message boards; I started trading coupons and buying coupons.
 Our stockpile of food and health and beauty products grew quickly.